 The cFos Charging Manager allows you to set up your charging infrastructure according to your wishes.
 For this purpose, the cFos Charging Manager supports a number of wall boxes from different manufacturers by means of load management.
 We are constantly working on expanding the list of supported wall boxes.

 To plan your charging infrastructure, first select the desired wall boxes.
 For large systems, the individual wall boxes should be as inexpensive as possible so that the total costs remain manageable.
 The cFos Charging Manager therefore also supports low-cost models and then makes any missing functionality of the wallboxes available elsewhere.

 1-2 EVSEs, Charging Agent, intermedita meter for home consumption measurement, S0 meter for EVSE consumption measurement

-1 EVSE with 22kW and instantaneous water heater would overbook the existing house connection capacity.
-Thanks to charge management, the charging power for the car is shut down when someone takes a shower or cooks.
-With 2 EVSEs the charging power would be distributed to both cars.
-Solar power is used to charge the cars during the day
+1 wall box with 22kW and instantaneous water heater would overbook the existing house connection capacity.
+Thanks to load management, the charging power for the car is reduced when someone is showering or cooking.
+With 2 wall boxes, the charging power would be distributed to both cars.
+Solar power is used to charge the cars during the day.

 with go-e boxes and central ABB B24 (Modbus to Raspberry PI) in an apartment building

 In several places in the garage there are RFID readers that communicate with the cFos Charging Manager

 OCPP wallboxes, like many other wallboxes, have built-in electricity meters that the cFos Charging Manager can read and make the kilowatt hours used available for billing.
 With simpler wall boxes, you can install your own meter.
 We recommend laying your own Modbus for networking the intermediate meters.